Scytodes: Habitat

-Scytodes are mainly nocturnal and typically do not live in webs with the exception of some tropical species, such as Scytodes longpipes'.
+Scytodes species are mainly nocturnal and typically do not live in webs with the exception of some tropical species, such as Scytodes longipes.
 The web, however, is not used for catching prey.
-Instead, Scytodes live in under rocks, in crevices and can even be found living in human infrastructures.
+Instead, Scytodes species live under rocks, in crevices and can even be found living in human infrastructures.

 Niche

-Similar to other arachnids, Scytodes occupy a vital role as secondary consumers (although some species, such as S. thoracica have been known to exhibit behaviour of tertiary consumers as they have been known to hunt other spiders) and work to control the populations of prey items in their habitats.
+Similar to other arachnids, Scytodes species occupy a vital role as secondary consumers (although some species, such as S. thoracica have been known to exhibit behaviour of tertiary consumers as they have been known to hunt other spiders) and work to control the populations of prey items in their habitats.